-From time to time over the years I’ve shared stories of dear Mom who gave me my garden start and many of you have kindly asked about her.
-Emma Stone joined the angels last Sunday and while there’s sadness, there’s a relief that her difficult last chapter of dementia has come to an end.
+Hello Fellow Readers, From time to time over the years, I’ve shared stories of dear Mom who gave me my garden start, and many of you have kindly asked about her.
+Emma Stone joined the angels last Sunday, and while there’s sadness, there’s a relief that her difficult final chapter of dementia has come to an end.
 I am grateful to have been by her side.

-I’ll cherish the memories of working with Mom as a teen at a garden center in Pennsylvania.
-And visiting the nursery where she worked in Florida.
+I’ll cherish the memories of working with Mom as a teen at a garden center in Pennsylvania and visiting the nursery where she worked in Florida.
 The job she loved the most was watering.
-I can see her now hauling the hose diligently seeing that each plant was properly deep root watered so they would have their best start wherever they were planted.
-Just as she did for her five children.
+I can see her now hauling the hose diligently, seeing that each plant was properly deep root watered so they would have their best start wherever they were planted, just as she did for her five children.

-We came across two poems Mom flagged in a book as we prepared the celebration of her life.
-One is familiar, though the author uncertain*.
+We came across two poems.
+Mom flagged in a book as we prepared the celebration of her life.
+One is familiar, though the author is uncertain*.
 It starts with “Do not stand at my grave and weep.
 I am not there.
 I do not sleep.
 I am a thousand winds that blow.
 I am the diamond glint in the snow.”
-The other, by Nancy Wood, ends with “Perhaps I shall be the rain to open the earth so that your seed may fall.
+The other, by Nancy Wood, ends with, “Perhaps I shall be the rain to open the earth so that your seed may fall.
 Perhaps I shall be the snow to let your blossoms sleep so that you may bloom in spring.
 Perhaps I shall be the stream to play a song on the rock so that you are not alone.
 Perhaps I shall be a new mountain so that you always have a home.”
-We read the poems as she was placed in her final resting spot not far from the dairy farm in upstate New York where she grew up.
+We read the poems as she was placed in her final resting spot not far from the dairy farm in upstate New York, where she grew up.

-Friends and family asked if they could send flowers for the celebration of her life, but Mom preferred “plants with roots” she would say; not a fan of cut flowers or cut Christmas trees for that matter.
-We had B&B (balled and burlapped) Christmas trees growing up so they could be planted.
+Friends and family asked if they could send flowers for the celebration of her life, but Mom preferred “plants with roots,” she would say; not a fan of cut flowers or cut Christmas trees for that matter.
+We had B&B (balled and burlap) Christmas trees growing up so they could be planted.
 We’d watch them grow and never forget the glorious role they once served.
 Garden Dilemmas?
 Askmarystone@gmail.com